captn3m0/codechef/_problems/medium/JABO.md

 layout: problem
 ---
 All submissions for this problem are available.Jimmy is a very studious and obedient boy.
 He has recently joined Digital Circuits Course in his school.
 He is absolutely fascinated by digital circuits, and stays back in lab after school hours to make circuits.
 What interests him is plugging wires and voltage sources on Jam Board and then lighting up an LED.
 A Jam Board is a large plastic board, with lots of holes in it.
-The holes are arranged as following-/>
+The holes are arranged as following-

 - Holes in a group of 5 share a common metallic plate, i.e if one of them gets a high voltage, then all 5 of them are at "High".
 The group is aligned vertically.
 - There are several groups placed horizontally as well as vertically, depending on the dimensions of the Jam Board.